Frequently Asked Questions

 Q: Why the electric furnace instead of a heat pump?
 I thought they were much more efficient.

 A: They are more efficient.
 But one need also consider the initial cost.
 Current units are about 3 times better than resistive heat furnaces.
 But again the initial cost is about $1200 more than the resistive furnace.
 Plus in order for the solar system to work in conjunction with a heat pump, modifications would need to be made.
 These adaptations would also be more involved than those needed to simply replace the sequencers in the electric furnace adding to the cost.
 But one of the biggest drawbacks is actually a benefit of the solar heat system.
 Because half of the heat demands are provided by solar, any benefit gained by using a more efficient backup heat system is only half what the average homeowner might expect.
 This fact alone would double the payback time the heat pump might offer.
+However recent innovations, such as geothermal heat pumps and improved performance at lower cost by today's models against what was state of the art a few years ago may at some point in the future make a decision to convert prudent.

 Q: Why are you using forced air instead of liquid collectors?